APCSP-SLCA/apcsp-slca.github.io/curriculum/hardware/index.md

       - Better to have a cache of memory
   - Instead, the shop owner leaves the counter to ready a cache of candy before the customers arrive
   - When a customer comes, the candy can be distributed quickly
-    - Cache memory similarly helps the CPU in this manner
-- We can see sizes of cache looking at computer specs like before

 ## Display Connectors